PythonJournos/refactoring101/README.md

 The tutorial uses a small, [fake set of election results][] for demonstration purposes.

 Project code evolves through four phases, each contained in a numbered *elex* directory.
-Below are descriptions of each phase, along with related questions and exercises that often anticipate the next phase or set of skills.
+Below are descriptions of each phase, along with related questions and exercises that anticipate the next phase or set of skills.

 The goal is to demonstrate how to use Python functions, modules, packages and classes to organize code more effectively.
 We also introduce unit testing as a strategy for writing programs that you can update with confidence.
 The overarching theme: